ikatyang/dts-jest/README.md

 The test cases must start with `// @dts-jest`, and the second line should be an expression that you want to test its type.

-**NOTE**: While testing, expression with error will snapshot its error message instead of its type.

 (./dts-jest/example.ts)

 ```ts